 Visitors to Oregon’s Adventure Coast come for many reasons.
-Getting a change to experience the coastal life if one of the main reasons.
-And what could be more representative than the marriage of land and sea?
-Both romantic and mysterious, lighthouses have been the backdrop of songs, stories and dreams.
+Getting a chance to experience coastal life is one of the main reasons.
+And what could be more representative than the marriage of land and sea than Oregon’s lighthouses?
+Both romantic and mysterious, lighthouses have been the backdrop of songs, stories, and dreams.
 For millennia, these guideposts have helped sailors navigate rugged coastal terrain.

-A whopping five of Oregon’s nine lighthouses are within one hour of the Coos Bay, North Bend area.
+A whopping five of Oregon’s nine lighthouses are within one hour of the Coos Bay, North Bend, Charleston area.

 Cape Arago Lighthouse